 Price studies misinformation.
 Based on his research, he’s concerned that a repeal of net neutrality could result in a perfect environment to incubate falsehoods.

-Price envisions a system's like Portugal's, which does not have net neutrality and where internet service providers split web access up into packages that offer different kinds of content, from social media on one package to music streaming on another.
+Price worries about a system where internet service providers split web access up into packages that offer different kinds of content.

 According to Igielnik, a similar “cable TV model” is a “very plausible” outcome in a post-net neutrality internet.

-If providers in the United States applied Portugal’s system to web packages that include news, Price said it could create the perfect environment for misinformation to incubate.
+If providers in the United States applied a package system to news, Price said it could spread misinformation.